rustic-rs/rustic/README.md

  * Syntax `<SNAPSHOT>[:PATH]` is available for many commands

 Current limitations:
- * Runs so far only on Linux and MacOS, Windows support is WIP
+ * Supported platforms are Linux and MacOS and other Unixes, Windows support is experimental

 ## Open points:
  * [ ] Add tests and benchmarks